State may pump brakes on driverless vehicle rules

 Some worry that focusing on testing means Oregon could fall behind when it comes to rules for consumer use of such vehicles.
 "The industry is deeply concerned that the adoption of AV testing-only policies would continue to keep Oregon far behind in realizing the potential positive benefits of AVs to safety, congestion relief, and transportation equity," wrote Jon Isaacs, public affairs manager for Uber and a member of the task force, in comments on the report.

-"The regulatory framework for testing partially lays the groundwork for AV deployment, but Oregon needs comprehensive deployment policies to address the issues that matter to Oregonians, such as safety, congestion, job opportunities and equitable access to transportation," wrote representatives of the City of Portland, Metro and TriMet in joint comments on the report.
+"The regulatory framework for testing partially lays the groundwork for AV deployment, but Oregon needs comprehensive deployment policies to address the issues that matter to Oregonians, such as safety, congestion, job opportunities and equitable access to transportation," wrote representatives of the city of Portland, Metro and TriMet in joint comments on the report.
 "The state needs to take action well before AVs are deployed at scale."

-The local government representatives added that they think that the state could collect more information on testing than the recommendations specify.
+They added that they think that the state could collect more information on testing than the recommendations specify.

 "To evaluate the safety of AVs, Oregon needs to know not just where and how collisions occur, but also where and how AVs are being tested in order to understand the risks that AVs pose relative to other modes," they wrote.
 "Other states require additional data from AV tests for this reason.
 We believe Oregon should follow suit, and make test data available to inform policymaking in a way that protects the trade secrets of companies that test AVs."